forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 ## Summary
 Surveillance of symptoms is often enough for attenuated live pathogen [vaccines](./immunization.md#vaccine) since it is known what to except: the possibly severe disease intended to prevent.
 When the symptoms are tolerable and mild, the (severe) disease is not caused and so the controlled infection by vaccination is safer than the natural infection.

-The method of tolerable symptoms watching is not necessarily enough to ensure the safety of other vaccines technologies.
+Surveillance of symptoms is not necessarily enough to ensure the safety of other vaccines technologies.
 Whether tolerable symptoms predict vaccine safety, depends on the technology, the exact formulation and mode of action of a vaccine.
 Examples where symptom watching is not enough:
 * Pathogen causing subtle and/or long lasting infections.
 In this case to ensure the safety of a live vaccines is not straight forward.
 E.g. an AIDS vaccine based on the wild type AIDS virus will pass a short term tolerable symptom test and antibodies will be detected. =>  the kinetics of the pathogen is needed to ensure watching is done over the entire period during which adverse effects can occur.
 * For vaccines with adjuvants, safety depends both on the antigens inoculated and the adjuvant.
 While long-term or subtle adverse effects for protein antigens are unlikely or can be estimated, adjuvants can be anything and possibly reside in the body for decades. => The safety of the adjuvants needs to be ensured.
 * Transfected RNA ('mRNA' vaccines) may enter arbitrary tissues and cells: Transfection of the wrong cells such as long-lived neurones, stem cells or immune cells can have bad and long lasting effects.
 Upon transfection different things can happen e.g. cell death can be caused. => For mRNA vaccines it is mandatory to know the tissue and cell kinetics and the exact sequence and nucleoside modifications.